TellBuilder/TheTell/README.md

   *Generic Instructions for using Github.

-Branch #1) Create GitTell Repository for Github Files and Instructions
+Branch #1) Create GitTell Branch for Github Files and Instructions

 Instructions To Web The Tell

   *Generic Instructions for Building a Website.

- Branch #2) Create a WebTell Repository for Web Files and Instructions.
+ Branch #2) Create a WebTell Branch for Web Files and Instructions.

  Instructions to Tell The Tell